 - We all wish for not encountering any issues but, sadly, sometimes they happen.
 Check our great Windows 10 errors hub for fixes.

 If you work in IT or have your own set of servers that need to be connected, PuTTy is not an alien concept to you.
-However, what can be alien concept is the Putty Fatal error.
+However, what can be an alien concept is the Putty Fatal error.

-If you are one of those trying to diagnose connection refused error, this article will help you to resolve the error.
+If you are one of those trying to diagnose a connection refused error, this article will help you to resolve the error.

-In this article, I have listed all the possible solutions to PuTTy connection refused error.
+In this article, I have listed all the possible solutions to the PuTTy connection refused error.
 Make sure you try each one of them a try until the issue is resolved.

 What causes Network error: Connection Refused errors?